-The Berkshire County Sexual Assault Intervention Network (SAIN) Team works together to respond to and investigate cases of suspected sexual and physical abuse and neglect.
+The Berkshire County Multi-Disciplinary Team (MDT) works together to respond to and investigate cases of suspected sexual and physical abuse and neglect.
 It provides services for victims and non-offending family members.
-The goal of the SAIN Team is to keep children safe, prevent further harm and hold abusers accountable.
+The goal of the MDT is to keep children safe, prevent further harm and hold abusers accountable.

-The SAIN Team consists of specially-trained team members of the Department of Children and Families, the Berkshire County Kids' Place and Violence Prevention Center, Inc., state and local police, the Brien Center, a medical consultant, the Massachusetts Pediatric Sexual Assault Nurse Examiner Program, and the District Attorney's Office.
-The SAIN Team Coordinator is employed by the DA's Office and works closely with the Berkshire County Kids' Place.
+The MDT consists of specially-trained team members of the Department of Children and Families, the Berkshire County Kids' Place and Violence Prevention Center, Inc., state and local police, the Brien Center, a medical consultant, the Massachusetts Pediatric Sexual Assault Nurse Examiner Program, and the District Attorney's Office.
+The MDT Coordinator is employed by the DA's Office and works closely with the Berkshire County Kids' Place.

 Ensures medical and mental health care for victims.